makerdao/community/governance/polls/templates/MIP10c9-SP# - Whitelist $whitelisted_entity on $whitelisted_oracle Oracle -  $date_MONTH_DD,_YYYY.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * This change will be included in an upcoming Executive Vote.
 It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
-* If the Executive Vote passes, then this change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+* If the Executive Vote passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**